 UnitiBlue – Blackchopper

 This was the first business I tried with a friend.
-We had an awesome product, but didn’t really know what to do with it.
+We had an awesome product but didn’t really know what to do with it.
 We created a universal USB adapter called “UnitiBlue.”
 You connected various adapter cables to it, which provided the means to connect old-school video controllers.
-The UnitiBlue emulated an USB Keyboard so that you could use NES, SNES, Genesis, and even TurboGrafix 16 controllers with emulators.
+The UnitiBlue emulated a USB Keyboard so that you could use NES, SNES, Genesis, and even TurboGrafix 16 controllers with emulators.

 I still have a couple of units, but no longer the firmware.
 Since these were based on the Cypress EZ-USB 8051 chips, all of the firmware was built into the PC’s driver.
 Each time you connected the device, the firmware was downloaded and run.
 Sadly, we don’t have the firmware anymore.